ScenarioHunting/website/index.md

-<div style="text-align: center"> Don't code.
-Model, then solve the puzzle! </div>

-It leads to ensure the causal consistency across design elements before starting to code, then it uses a tool to automatically forge the abstract artefacts into concrete test code, to get instant feedback from the design decisions, and streamline communication, and training.
+Scenario Hunting leads to ensure the causal consistency across design elements before starting to code, then it uses a tool to automatically forge the abstract artefacts into concrete test code, to get instant feedback from the design decisions, and streamline communication, and training.
+Don't code.
+Model, then solve the puzzle!